City Rail Link tunnel

 Lots of Aucklanders will find their journey time into the city centre will be halved when City Rail Link starts moving people around – it’s really going to change the transport game.

-The $5.493 billion project is ambitious.
+The project is ambitious.
 It’s the largest transport infrastructure project New Zealand has ever built.
 Twin 3.45-kilometre-long tunnels connect downtown at Britomart with a re-developed Maungawhau Station on the Western Line.
 Two new underground stations will open up central city access; Karanga-a-Hape with entrances at Mercury Lane and Beresford Square and Te Waihorotiu at Victoria and Wellesley Streets, midtown.

 When fully operational, 54,000 passengers an hour will use CRL stations at peak times.
 This is the rail equivalent of an additional 16 lanes of road or three Auckland Harbour Bridges.